AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Hierachry.md

 ---
 sidebar_position: 3
-title: Hierarchy
+title: Object List
 ---

 ## 1.Overview

-The hierarchy is a list of all the elements that are accessible inside the 3D view.
-You can select them, and all the elements related to it will appear in both the Scene view and the inspector.
+The Object List is a list of all the elements that are accessible inside the 3D view.
+You can select them, and all the elements related to it will appear in both the Scene view and the Properties.

-If an object of the list is gray, that means that it is inactive inside the current step you are on.
+If an object of the list is gray, that means that it is inactive inside the current Node you are on.